- About the GTX 1650..

 The strange and confusing affair with NVIDIA’s PR…

 The embargo for the NVIDIA GeForce GTX 1650 was lifted a couple of days ago.
 But none of the tech media or its AIC’s PRs had the updated driver to work with the graphics card.
 Usually, the tech media get the graphics card and the drivers before the launch.
 It wasn’t the case with the GTX 1650.
-It is unfortunate, but NVIDIA did not give the access driver access to anybody until the time of launch.
+It is unfortunate, but NVIDIA did not give any access driver access to anybody until the time of launch.
 Having reviews out at the time of lifting embargos are important because that’s when review sites can get the relevant content on time.
 Its also when people are hyped towards making an upgrade.

 This time, NVIDIA decided not to have any drivers available.
 This shares the same concern When NVIDIA launched the RTX series whose review embargos was scheduled well after its retail availability.
 The initial days of RTX were frozen cold because of lack of RTX games and pricing placement for the RTX 2080 Ti.